 My name is Kaylee and I am the Student Counsellor at IES College.
 I can proudly say that I have been working at IES College for 8 years.
 I started working at IES College as a Barista while studying at university.
 As the organization grew with their UQ Foundation Program, I got the opportunity to work in the Student Services department and that is how I found my passion to help and support young people.

 IES College creates an environment that not only educates students in their chosen subjects but also creates an environment that supports students holistically.
 This can be a challenging but rewarding journey and it is such a privilege to see students grow.
-My goal as a counsellor is to support and help students to be the best versions of themselves.
-For students to be able to be the version of themselves is to help them build and create unique tools that will help them through university and life.
+My goal as a counsellor is to support and help students to be the best versions of themselves, by helping them build and create unique tools that will assist them through life and their studies.

 Mental health is a huge part of our everyday life.
 Mental health is our thoughts, feelings, and behaviour.
 It affects how we think, feel, and behave and it also affects how we handle stress, connect with others, and influences our choices in life.
 Did you know that more than 75% of mental health issues develop before a person turns 25 years old? (https://www.beyondblue.org.au/media/statistics) For this reason, I try my best to speak with all students and educate them on healthy and unhealthy behaviours to help them learn their limits.
 Life is challenging and unpredictable, however having tools to help through the challenging times can build resilience and opportunity.